-Ketogenic diets are suddenly very popular among weight-concerned, who seem suddenly eager to eschew the pasta and pizzas that once carbo-loaded the American home.
+Ketogenic diets are suddenly very popular among weight-concerned people, who seem suddenly eager to eschew the pasta and pizzas that once carbo-loaded the American home.
 For proof, just look at the surge of internet searches for keto diets, which skyrocketed in 2018, and the food industries response to the soaring interest (grass-fed collagen anyone?).
-But as the keto movement goes door to door parents are struggling to reconcile their food restrictions with their children’s nutritional needs.
+As the keto movement goes door to door parents are struggling to reconcile their food restrictions with their children’s nutritional needs.
 And without very careful planning and forethought, parents on keto diets will teach their kids harmful lessons about something very basic: how to eat.

 Keto dieters lose weight by putting their bodies in a state of ketogenesis, which occurs when cells are starved of the quick fuel from carbohydrates.
 Without carbohydrates, which are turned into glucose for energy, the body turns to fat stores which are broken down in the liver to ketonic acids.
 For adults, this is a way to get trim.
 For kids, it’s a disaster.
 Nutritionists recommend that nearly half of a child’s diet comes from carbohydrates like fruits, grains, and vegetables.
 Turning carbohydrates into glucose is the primary pathway to keep a kid’s legs running and minds buzzing.